-In 2020, hand soap and other hygiene-related product Looking at consumer behavior, reflecting lifestyle changes markets in Asia grew considerably.
-However, decreased due to the growth of middle-income populations and consumption caused stagnation and year-on-year shrinkage demographic graying, needs for healthcare products and in markets for toothpaste, toothbrushes and laundry hygiene-related products that support the establishment of detergents.
-Going forward, the outlook regarding such hygiene habits are growing.
-At the same time, the COVID-19 factors as the impact of COVID-19, geopolitical risks, foreign pandemic has accelerated growth in online purchasing.
-We currency exchange and raw material markets is unclear, and are working to build a stable business structure that is the risk of market stagnation remains. resilient to such changes in the external environment and advancing business development focused on the quantitative and qualitative growth of the Overseas Business.
+Looking at consumer behavior, reflecting lifestyle changes due to the growth of middle-income populations and demographic graying, needs for healthcare products and hygiene-related products that support the establishment of hygiene habits are growing.
+At the same time, the COVID-19 pandemic has accelerated growth in online purchasing.
+We are working to build a stable business structure that is resilient to such changes in the external environment and advancing business development focused on the quantitative and qualitative growth of the Overseas Business.